worldbank/wbplot/README.md

 For bar charts, the x aesthetic should be mapped to a numerical variable, and the y aesthetic to a discrete variable.

 The World Bank data visualization style calls for value labels next to the bars, which you can add with ggplot2's `geom_text()` (the default font size, font family, color and alignment (hjust) of `geom_text()` are modified by the theme).
-If some of the labels are cut off, you can add more space on the right of the chart with `xExpansion`.
+If some of the labels are cut off, you can add margin the right of the chart with `xExpansion`.

 ```
 country.latitudes <- head(dplyr::arrange(countries.edited, desc(latitude)),10)